nyu-ossd-s18/qutebrowser-team/README.md

 ## Progress

-Check out what we have (and haven't) accomplished during our meetings [here](https://github.com/nyu-ossd-s18/qutebrowser-team/blob/master/meeting-minutes.md).
+Check out what we have (and haven't) accomplished during our meetings [here](meeting-minutes.md).

 ## Issues

-Check out the issues we have our eyes on/are currently working on [here](https://github.com/nyu-ossd-s18/qutebrowser-team/blob/master/issues-to-consider.md).
+Check out the issues we've worked on/are currently working on [here](issues-worked-on.md), as well as others we have our eyes on [here](issues-to-consider.md).

 ## Slack